datatrails/datatrails-python/docs/runner/generic.rst

           description: Create new EV Pump with id 1.
           wait_time: 10
           print_response: true
-          asset_name: Radiation bag 1
+          asset_label: Radiation bag 1
-        ................definition of request body
+        ................definition of request body and other
+                        parameters

 :action:
     Required for every operation.
-This is a prefined constant that maps to a method e.g. "ASSETS_CREATE" will call the assets.create_from_data() method
+This is a predefined constant that maps to a method e.g. "ASSETS_CREATE" will call the assets.create_from_data() method

 :description: